umd-byob/presentations/2014/0908-unix_tools/README.md

 * -d = only print duplicate lines

 ### grep
 Searches the input files for lines containing the given pattern.
-When it finds a match it outputs the line/
+When it finds a match it outputs the line.
 * -v = inverse match (print only lines *NOT* containing the pattern).
 * -f [**FILE**] = use a list of patterns from [**FILE**]